seb2oo/MuseTalk/README_DEV.md

     └── README.md
 etc..

-0 : Créer le dossier plus haut et ses fichiers internes !

-1 :
+0 :
 git add README_DEV.md
 git commit -m "Add development documentation" git push -u origin main (use this only for the first time : -u origin main in order to "point" the current branch we are working one...)

+ps: This readme is evolving with the project, sometimes it should be push with commit "updateReadme" but is not forcely necessary

+1 : Créer le dossier plus haut et ses fichiers internes !

 2 :
-git checkout -b Docker Optimisation git commit --allow-empty -m "Create Docker Optimisation branch"
+git checkout -b "docker-optimisation" git commit --allow-empty -m "Create docker-optimisation branch"

 3 :
-git add docker/README_DEV_Docker Optimisation_branch.md
+git add docker/
-git commit -m "README_DEV_Docker Optimisation_branch.md documentation"
-git push -u origin Docker Optimisation
+git commit -m "Add docker setup empty files" git push -u origin docker-optimisation

+ps : here exemple for single file : git add docker/README_DEV_Docker Optimisation_branch.md

 X:
 look the projet commit and label to understand what was done !

-...
+AT THE END : MAKE THIS README ON THE MARDOWN FORMAT